ShopFiberOptic Blog

 Practical fiber rack management guide for data center cabinets and fiber distribution panels: bend radius compliance, slack management, labeling conventions, separation from copper, patch cord routing, and maintenance practices that keep dense fiber installations serviceable.

-FTTH Aerial vs Buried vs Microduct: Choosing the Right Outside Plant Method
+FTTH Aerial vs Buried vs Microduct: Choosing the Right Outside Plant Method | ShopFiberOptic

 Compare aerial, direct-buried, and microduct FTTH deployment methods.
 Cost per mile, install speed, repair access, and which terrain favors each approach.

-FTTH As-Built Documentation: What to Capture and How to Deliver It
+FTTH As-Built Documentation: What to Capture and How to Deliver It | ShopFiberOptic

 Complete guide to FTTH as-built documentation.
 Required artifacts, OTDR trace formats, splice matrices, GIS handoff, and the standards customers expect at acceptance.